 – There must be adequate porter-client ratios (2 porters per client on the Marangu Route, 3 on other routes)

 – Today, most of the porters at Kilimanjaro (and all our porters) are members of this society.
-This allows them to benefit from various resources such as language classes, training in providing customer services, classes in environmentally sustainable tourism, healthcare and first aid courses, classes to know their tights, legal advise, assistance in micro-finances to improve their family living conditions by access to affordable trekking equipment, clothing, year round employments possibilities and a guarantee of proper education of their children.
+This allows them to benefit from various resources such as language classes, training in providing customer services, classes in environmentally sustainable tourism, healthcare and first aid courses, classes to know their tights, legal advise, assistance in micro-finances to improve their family living conditions by access to affordable trekking equipment, clothing, year-round employment possibilities and a guarantee of proper education of their children.

 Help Acacia support the Kilimanjaro Porters Society by hopping on one of our Kilimanjaro treks.
-Don’t forget to add on an acclimatisation day as this increases your chance in reaching the summit of the “Roof of Africa”
+Don’t forget to add on an acclimatization day as this increases your chance of reaching the summit of the “Roof of Africa”